mlsmithjr/transcoder/README.md

 * Concurrent mode allows you to make maximum use of your nVida CUDA-enabled graphics card or Intel accelerated video (QSV)
 * Encode concurrently using CUDA and QSV at the same time.
+* Preserves all streams but allows for filtering by audio and subtitle language.
 * Configurable transcoding profiles
 * Configurable rules and criteria to auto-match a video file to a transcoding profile
 * Transcode from a list of files (queue) or all on the command line